samhocevar/lolremez/README.md

 ## Configure

-The default application is called `roflmao` and lies in its own subdirectory.
+The default application is called `roflmao` and lies in the `src` subdirectory.
 You should rename it to whatever your application will be called.
 Make sure to modify the following files:

     configure.ac
     Makefile.am
-    roflmao/Makefile.am
+    src/Makefile.am
-    roflmao/roflmao.cpp
+    src/roflmao.cpp

 You can of course have several projects in the same repository.